acsoto/BUAA-Compiler/README.md

 ##### **b c**

-B: Every time I get an identity, check if there is the same symbol has been defined in this area.
+B: Every time an identifier is encountered, check if the same symbol has already been defined in the current area.

 ```java
     private boolean hasSymbolInThisArea(Word word) {